alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 It is not replaced by Collective / ALL Invocation.

-It is not dissolved by Collective / ALL Invocation.
+It is not altered by Collective / ALL Invocation.

 It is not made generic by Collective / ALL Invocation.

-It is not absorbed into “we all.”
+It is not made collective by “we all.”

 It remains singular.

+Power remains between Origin and Continuum.

 ## Invocation Versus Reference